 FE course fees includes fee income received for the provision of FE/non-advanced courses.

 Research training support grants includes all income from charities (awarded by open competitive process) for general research studentships, and all grants made by Research Councils and other bodies in support of the training of research students, including the tuition fee element.

 The definitions of domicile, mode, and level of study are consistent with the HESA Student record linked below:

-Funding body grants includes those from the Higher Education Funding Council for England (now OfS), the Higher Education Funding Council for Wales (HEFCW), the Scottish Further and Higher Education Funding Council (SFC), the National College for Teaching and Leadership (NCTL) and the Department for Education Northern Ireland (DfE(NI)).
+Funding body grants includes those from the Office for Students (previously Higher Education Funding Council for England), the Higher Education Funding Council for Wales (HEFCW), the Scottish Further and Higher Education Funding Council (SFC), the Department for Education (DfE) who integrated the National College for Teaching and Leadership (NCTL) in March 2018 and the Department for Education Northern Ireland (DfE(NI)).